AFFORDABLE HOUSING INCENTIVE PROGRAM

 A.

-Inclusionary Housing Incentive Offer.
-Based on the information provided in the Inclusionary Housing Plan submitted pursuant to section 12-575 and any other relevant evidence, the town administrator, or designee, shall prepare an Inclusionary Housing Incentive Offer, providing an itemized list of incentives which in total would be sufficient to compensate the developer for the full amount of the opportunity cost associated with the development of the inclusionary units required by this article as compared to the development of the proposed market-rate units.
-The Inclusionary Housing Incentive Offer shall be provided to the applicant no later than fourteen (14) days prior to date that the planning and zoning board will first consider the development proposal.
+Inclusionary housing incentive offer.
+Based on the information provided in the inclusionary housing plan submitted pursuant to section 12-575 and any other relevant evidence, the town administrator, or designee, shall prepare an inclusionary housing incentive offer, providing an itemized list of incentives which in total would be sufficient to compensate the developer for the full amount of the opportunity cost associated with the development of the inclusionary units required by this article as compared to the development of the proposed market-rate units.
+The inclusionary housing incentive offer shall not offer density bonus units for parcels designated by the town's comprehensive plan as residential five (5) dwelling units per gross acre or less.
+The inclusionary housing incentive offer shall be provided to the applicant no later than fourteen (14) days prior to date that the planning and zoning board will first consider the development proposal.

 B.